-Where do I find in.
-Astate?
+Where do I find the mycampus portal?

-http://in.astate.edu.
-Alternately, this site can be reached from a quick link on the current student tab of the ASU homepage.
+https://mycampus.astate.edu/web/mycampus/home.
+Alternately, this site can be reached from a quick link on the current student tab of the ASU homepage

 What documents do I need to submit if I live in Tennessee?